RommieG/Grainy-Photos-v3/content/posts/wildflowers-andalucia/index.md

 ## Almonds

-Although almond blossom is not technically a wildflower, it is beautiful, flowering in late January and February.
+Although almond blossom is not technically a wildflower, it is beautiful and flowers in late January and February.
 The almond blossoms have long gone, but plentiful green almonds have replaced them.
 These will turn brown, and the outer hull (exocarp) will split, revealing the inner shell (endocarp) with the seed we are familiar with.

-A couple of bonus photos:
+Here are a couple of bonus photos of green almonds:

 {{< postimgexif "images/andalucia-wildflowers-7.jpg"
 "Green almond"